Constitutional carry: Michigan

-Open carry without a permit is generally legal in Nebraska for those 18+, but may be restricted by local governments.
-A permit is required while open carrying in a vehicle since the Nebraska Supreme Court ruled that a permit is required in order to have a firearm in a vehicle, even if it is in a locked case because it constitutes "carrying a concealed weapon on or about one's person" if it can be accessed from within the vehicle, regardless of where it's located.

 Nevada

 Open carry without a permit is generally permitted in Nevada for those 18+.
 For open carry in a vehicle, the firearm may be anywhere except concealed upon the person without a permit.

+New Mexico

+Open carry without a permit is generally permitted in New Mexico for anyone 19+.

 North Carolina

 Open carry without a permit is generally permitted in North Carolina for those 18+.
 The preemption laws do not fully encompass open carry, and some municipalities have banned it on town property.

 Oregon

 Open carry without a permit is generally permitted under Oregon state law for 18+.
 However, Oregon law allows a city or county to regulate open carry of loaded firearms in public places, with holders of concealed carry permits being exempt.
 (ORS 166.173) The cities of Portland, Beaverton, Tigard, Oregon City, Salem, and Independence, as well as Multnomah County, have statutes that do not allow open carry of loaded firearms (unless one has a concealed carry permit).